-September 8th, 2019 is the centenary of Maria Lassnig’s birth, and the Albertina museum is honouring the occasion with a retrospective that opens two days beforehand.
+September 8th, 2019 was the centenary of Maria Lassnig’s birth, and the Albertina museum honours the occasion with a retrospective that opened two days beforehand.

 - “Ways of Being” exhibition of the key works of this influential Austrian painter

 - Open daily, Sept 6 – Dec 1, 2019